anton-bregolas/ProjectDenisToolkit/README.md

 ========================================================================================
 #ProjectDenis Toolkit is a set of simple tools for building and updating the database for the project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

+[v.1.9]

++ Fully functional collection lists.
++ Design picked for CSS Grid table for collections and tracklist.

 [v.1.8]

 + Fully functional tunelists and experimental version of collection lists.